 You want to build an audience who will either hire you at some point, or, more likely, refer others to you.

 - A Facebook page (which is different from a personal profile).
 If you pitch yourself as an agency or studio, it should be for your business.
 If you’re solo and don’t really have a brand, you can just create a business page named after yourself.
 My thoughts on naming your freelancing business can be found here.

 - A way to create landing pages.
 If you’re a web designer, these would just be simple static pages with email opt-in forms embedded on them.
 Not technical or don’t fancy yourself a designer?
 Checkout LeadPages.

 - An email marketing platform.
-Mailchimp works, but a tool like Drip is a lot more powerful.
-I like Drip because it has powerful lead scoring and native integration with a number of CRMs, that will allow you to streamline how you move contacts from being just a member of your audience to becoming a project lead.
+Mailchimp works, but tools like Drip and ConvertKit are a lot more powerful.
+I like them because they have powerful lead scoring and native integration with a number of CRMs, that will allow you to streamline how you move contacts from being just a member of your audience to becoming a project lead.